 The old man and the boy sat quietly for awhile, the chairs side by side but still facing opposite each other.
 From where he sat, Sammy Soda could see his friend, Berel, for all the world looking soundly asleep.
 It was midnight now and the family and the boarder were in bed.
 The candles that surrounded the body would soon go out.
-Thank God it wasn’t a hot Spring and the ice would hold up until Sunday morning.
+Thank God it wasn’t a hot spring and the ice would hold up until Sunday morning.
 Saturday night a different shomer would sit with Berel.
-Being still among the living, Sammy needed his sleep.
+Sammy was still among the living and needed his sleep.

 It wasn’t like he decided never to remarry, but the American women he met didn’t want a greenhorn and the greenhorn women wanted an American.
 By the time he was an American, even a citizen with a good job, and American clothing, and speaking the language, well, by then he didn’t care so much.
 Many people who knew him thought he had never married.
 They called him the bachelor uncle.
 And at his age no one tried to marry him off anymore.
 Sometimes he wasn’t sure if he was relieved or saddened by this.
 But he knew he wouldn’t mind having children or grandchildren around to add some distraction to his days.
-Like this serious minded boy who made Berel so angry…that the boy could not even face him in death.
-What could such a baby face possibly have done?
-He was too young even to have done anything except go to school.
-His whole life was still ahead of him, Sammy thought, with a mixture of compassion and exhaustion.
+Like this serious minded boy who made Berel so angry…that the boy could not face him, even in death.
+What could this baby face possibly have done except go to school?
+His whole life was still ahead of him, Sammy thought, with a mixture of compassion and curiosity.

 The boy stirred.

 “You took a little nap,” Sammy said.

 Jackie looked at the clock.
 He was asleep probably an hour or so.
 His neck hurt and his body felt stiff.

 “Sleeping like this isn’t like sleeping,” Sammy said.
 “You don’t feel rested.”

 “Did you ever stay up so late before?”